pepper-craft/geo-calculation-toolkit-api-docs/detail/perpendicular-distance-from-a-coordinate-to-a-line.md

 ![perpendicular-distance-from-a-coordinate-to-a-line](./img/perpendicular-distance-from-a-coordinate-to-a-line.png)

-This image provides a visual explanation of how the API calculates the perpendicular surface distance from a coordinate to a line extended through two geographic points.
-Here, point A and point B are specific geographic locations defined by latitude and longitude.
-The line C represents a straight line segment defined by two coordinates, which may be extended beyond its endpoints.
+This image illustrates how coordinates (points A and B) are projected perpendicularly onto a line to find their foot points (e.g., points D and E).

+- Coordinates A and B are labeled as input points for which perpendicular distances are computed.
+- The line segment used for projection is labeled as C.
+- The line can be extended beyond its original endpoints if necessary to reach the perpendicular foot.
-- For point A, the perpendicular distance is calculated to point D, which lies on the extension of the input line.
+- The perpendicular foot is computed for each coordinate along with its shortest distance to the line.
-- For point B, the perpendicular intersects the line directly at point E, which lies on the original segment.

-This API takes a single coordinate and a line defined by two coordinates as input, and returns the shortest perpendicular surface distance from the point to the infinite line that passes through the given two points.
+The API returns the perpendicular distance from the input coordinate to the nearest point on the specified line, along with the unit of measurement.

 ---